zonemaster/zonemaster/README.md

 * FreeBSD bundles SQLite in Perl DBD::SQLite.
 * Zonemaster Backend has been tested with the combination of OS and database engine version listed in the table above.
-* Zonemaster depends on functionality introduced in PostgreSQL version 10 ??, and earlier versions of PostgreSQL are as such not supported. _**WHAT VERSION DOES ZONEMASTER REQUIRE?**_
+* Zonemaster depends on functionality introduced in PostgreSQL version 10, and earlier versions of PostgreSQL are as such not supported.
 * Zonemaster Backend has not been published on [Docker Hub].

 ### Supported Perl versions